-Three is technically the U.K.’s second-youngest network — formed in 2003 — but many consider it to be the youngest, since EE is made up of second- and third-oldest networks T-Mobile and Orange.
-Its age matches its status: other networks boast vast amounts of capacity at all levels of the spectrum, but Three only offers 3G and 4G services.
-Its 4G network was built with a healthy donation of spectrum from EE following its creation.
+Three is technically the U.K.’s second-youngest network — formed in 2003 — but many consider it to be the youngest, since industry leader EE was formed from the ashes of T-Mobile and Orange.
+Three’s age matches its status and its name: other networks boast vast amounts of capacity at all levels of the spectrum, but Three only offers 3G and 4G services.

-Despite being the smallest in the market, Three is owned by one of the world’s largest communications company, Hutchison Whampoa, and its this backing which is allowing it to shake up the market.
+Despite being the smallest in the market, Three is owned by one of the world’s largest multinational conglomerates, CK Hutchison, and it’s this backing which is allowing it to shake up the market.

 Three’s network currently uses the following frequencies:

 |2100MHz||UMTS / HSDPA / HSPA+ / DC-HSPA+||3G|